harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >The `inline` keyword is no longer used in modern C++ because of a few reasons:
 >- Using `inline` to request inline expansion is a form of premature optimization, and misuse could actually harm performance.
 >- The `inline` keyword is just a hint.
 The compiler is completely free to ignore it.
->- The `inline` keyword is defined at the wrong level of granularity.
+>- The `inline` keyword is defined at the wrong level of granularity; `inline` keyword is used on a function definition, but inline expansion is actually determined per function call.

+### Modern use of inline keyword
+-